HSB3119-22080296/Group-10/README.md

 * Exceptions where crime rates ar quite high ( around 10%) but house prices are stillrelatively high.
 These cases may be affected by other factors such as the value of the house, climate, et

-Conclution Social security in the Boston area is quite good with crime rates falling mostly below51%.
+Conclution Social security in the Boston area is quite good with crime rates falling mostly below 5%.
 This is a positive sign because house prices are greatly affected by this facture

 Conclusion: